how to become a neurologist

 Step 1: Ace the School Exams

-After graduating high school, students must know the right path to neurologists.
+After graduating from high school, students must know the right path to neurologists.
 The first step is to pass your 10+2 in science from a recognized board with a grade of 50%.
 This includes physics, chemistry, and biology subjects.
 It will act as the base for your future medical education.

 Step 2: Appear for the Competitive Examinations